nyugoh/saggittarius/README.md

-# saggittarius
+# Sagittarius :sagittarius:
-Saggittarius collects app logs and aggregates them in one place :sagittarius:
+Sagittarius collects app logs and aggregates them in one place

+## TODO
+- [ ] Register new clients
+- [ ] Authenticate request from them
+- [ ] Show active clients
+- [ ] List apps & folders each client is monitoring
+- [ ] Allow view, download of logs